gorenje/millieons.org/w/collateral_ballast.md

 ---
 permalink: /w/collateral-ballast
 title: Collateral Ballast
+date: 2022-11-01 12:12:12 +0200
 ---

 ## Collateral Ballast

 The slow and painful death of consumerism and globalised manufacturing is leading to the new era of collateral ballast.

 The failure of capitalism has left an entire class of consumers out in the cold.
 Consumers who can no longer consumer as there is no more credit, no more jobs and no more money.

 Money has been drained out of the system, never to flow back down to the working classes aka consumers.
 Blood of the system, money, has been hoovered up and frozen into large powerful banks, controlled by the rich.
 And when blood stops following the result is the death of the host.

 When money is controlled not by the state but by the rich and powerful, where does the desire come to support the poor and less well-off?
 From nowhere, there is no desire for the rich to support the poor.
 The rich don't need the poor.
 Although one could argue that if there are no poor, who is rich?
 Rich are rich comparing themselves to the poor - it's the comparison that makes the rich, rich.

 Money stagnates, capitalism freezes.

 This unfortunate happenstance was never planned nor desired, the true believers in capitalism believed in an indefinitely continuation.
 Who would have thought that in a few generations (one or two, is it even a plural?) capitalism would collapse and the world would be facing a crisis of *ballast*?

 It is unpleasant to think of people as ballast but economically that is what is it is.
 Economically speaking humans are cattle.
 To be herded together and made to plough the fields.
 And the system now has too many cattle for too few fields.
 Human labour has been optimised and replaced by machines however human nature is one of inefficiencies.
 We don't have too few resources, we have too much waste.
 Humans, as a species, are incredibly inefficient.
 We eat to shit half of that out again.
 We drink to urinate half of that out again.

 Its all wasted down drains.
 Why is this?
 Because humans weren't designed to live as we do.
 In cities, as sedentary individuals in cold rooms in multi-story high-rise buildings.
 Humans were designed to live in small communities as hunter-gatherers.
 In that setting, our human inefficiencies were perfectly integrated into the larger environment.
 By diverting our waste away from the natural environment, we have created a net-negative system: we take from the environment but don't give back the waste (where it is needed).